songduoma/RecSys-2026-Reproducibility-Artifact/README.md

 ## Original vs. revised (no-extra-sigmoid) implementations

 The code in this repository defaults to the **revised** path (extra sigmoid removed) for every affected method.
-To reproduce the original, buggy behavior — e.g. to regenerate `log_original` from scratch — re-enable the sigmoid in:
+To reproduce the original, buggy behavior for comparison, re-enable the sigmoid in:

 `AlignGroup/model.py`, `WWW2023ConsRec/model.py`, `ITR/model.py`, `DGGVAE/model.py`, `DHMAE/model.py`, `Baseline/AGREE/model.py`, `Baseline/HCR/model.py`, `Baseline/HyperGroup/model.py`.

 (`GroupIM`, `HHGR`, and `CubeRec` never had this issue and are unaffected by the switch.)

 ## Notes